2022 FIFA World Cup qualification (CONCACAF): Second round

 The second round saw the six group winners from the first round playing in three home-and-away ties of predetermined pairings.
 The winners advanced to the third round.

 Third round

 As a result of CONCACAF's revision to their World Cup qualifying format, the traditional Hexagonal with six teams and ten games per team was expanded to eight teams and fourteen games per team for the final and decisive round.
 The top five CONCACAF teams in the July 2020 FIFA rankings entered in the third round, joining the three winners of the second round.
-The draw to determine the schedule for the third round was held on 19 August 2020, 19:00 CEST (UTC+2), at the FIFA headquarters in Zürich.
+The draw to determine the schedule for the third round was held on 19 August 2020, 19:00 CEST (UTC+2), at the FIFA headquarters in Zürich, Switzerland.

 Inter-confederation play-off

-The inter-confederation play-off was determined by a draw held on 26 November 2021.
-The fourth-placed team from CONCACAF third round was drawn against the representative team from the OFC.
-The play-off was played as a single match in Qatar on 14 June 2022.
+The inter-confederation play-offs was determined by a draw held on 26 November 2021.
+The fourth-placed team from CONCACAF qualification third round was drawn against the representative team from the OFC.
+The play-off was played as a single match in Qatar (host country of the World Cup) on 14 June 2022.